Nach Baliye 9: Pooja Banerjee Injured; Shantanu In Tears After A Heated Argument With Raveena

 Shantanu Maheshwari Feels The Judges Are Biased

 According to a TOI report, Shantanu Maheshwari, who is participating with his girlfriend Nityaami Shirke, is upset with the team and judges regarding the scores.
-He feels that they are biased towards other jodis and, he and Nityami are not getting their due credit as performers.
+He feels that they are biased towards other jodis and, he and Nityaami are not getting their due credit as performers.

 Raveena Upset With Shantanu